desht/ScrollingMenuSign/README.md

 	/sms add mymenu Day|/time day|It's daytime!
 	/sms add mymenu Night|/time night|It's night time!

-adds a menu entry to the menu called _mymenu_ with a label of "Day".
-If executed (left-clicked), this will issue "/time set 0" as a command, and send a message to the player of "It's daytime!".
-Similarly for night-time.
+adds a menu entry to the menu called _mymenu_ with a label of "Day", and one with a label of "Night".
+If "Day" is executed (left-clicked), it will issue "/time day" as a command, and send a message to the player of "It's daytime!".
+Similarly for "Night".

 You can leave out the message if you want, e.g.: